-Drag Chain Conveyors Engineered for a Wide Range of Process Industries
+Drag Chain Conveyors Engineered for a Wide Range of Material Handling Industries

-The term drag chain conveyor is a broadly used term throughout the material handling industry.
-Drag chain conveyors are an effective way to move or elevate material and transfer it from point to point.
+The term drag chain conveyor is widely used throughout the material handling industry.
+Drag chain conveyors are an effective way to move or elevate bulk material and transfer it from point to point.
 The design, layout configurations, service duty rating, size of the drive, and type of chain and flight assembly are all components that make a significant difference on the quality, durability and longevity of any given drag conveyor.

-The principle operation of a drag conveyor is based on material movement using a skeletal chain and flight assembly that is drawn along the bottom section of an enclosed housing.
-Drag conveyors are an optimum choice for bulk processors, power producers, cement manufacturers and minerals processors for the conveying efficiency and enclosed housing.
+The principle operation of drag chain conveyors is based on material movement using a chain and flight assembly that is drawn along the bottom section of an enclosed housing.
+Drag chain conveyors are often a good choice for bulk processors, power producers, cement manufacturers and minerals processors for the conveying efficiency, minimal material degradation and reduced material loss due to the enclosed housing.

-Click the image below to see detailed features and components of the CDM Drag Chain Conveyor.
+Click the image below to see more detailed information about CDM Drag Chain Conveyors.